Keen smart Vent Review

 The vent comes with an intuitive and easy to use the app.
 It allows 'scheduling' where a day is divided into four 6 hour time slot.
 Users can select when they want the vents to open or close.
 An independent desired temperature can also be set in each room.

-It also helps to connect the smart thermostat with the vent.
+The keen smart vent app also helps to connect the smart thermostat with the vent.
 Keen supports smart vent Nest integration as well as Ecobee thermostat.
 The smartphone can help to connect them with vent.
 The app also allows smart zoning throughout the house.

 Keen is known for its’ device compatibility.
 Currently, it is compatible with Nest, Ecobee, Lowe's Iris, Securfi.
 The Keen home smart vent ecobee permits users to customize several options in the app, including, setting temperature limit, adding multiple thermostats, and creating zones.